 - P3 development for on-campus student housing will continue to be a significant source of funding and may grow.
-P3 development will also continue to expand beyond student housing and into other building types.
+P3 development will also continue to expand beyond student housing and into other campus building types.

-- What replaces community bathroom traditional residence halls?
+- What replaces community-style bathroom traditional residence halls?
 It seems clear that the community bathroom model, even when updated to provide more privacy, is in trouble.
 Simply replacing these buildings with a suite-style residence hall may not always be ideal.
 We know that the traditional residence hall has value, particularly for incoming freshmen, because of the regular opportunities for interaction and socialization.
 What will we need to do to ramp up interaction and socialization opportunities in the more private suite-style residence?

 - When trying to retrofit existing facilities, what do we do about:

 - Elevators in high rise buildings.